-No, drivers participating in rideshare apps do not have to register or insure their car as commercial vehicles.
-Even though they provide taxi-like services that enable passengers to arrange rides on short notice using a smart phone phone app, they are exempt from following the same guidelines and regulations.
-The argument made by the two companies is that taxi drivers normally spend around 70,000 miles annually on the road whereas most Uber and Lyft drivers are part-time, so their cars are used much less.
+No, drivers participating in rideshare apps do not have to register or insure their cars as commercial vehicles.
+Even though they provide taxi-like services that enable passengers to arrange rides on short notice using a smartphone app, they are exempt from following the same guidelines and regulations.
+The two companies argue that taxi drivers typically spend around 70,000 miles annually on the road, whereas most Uber and Lyft drivers are part-time, so their cars are used much less.

-Recently, it has been reported that more rideshare drivers are now full-time placing them on the road equally as much as taxi drivers.
-Recently bills have been signed into law that have regulated the way app-based companies like Uber and Lyft operate and are insured.
+Recently, it has been reported that more rideshare drivers are now full-time, placing them on the road equally as much as taxi drivers.
+Recently bills have been signed into law regulating how app-based companies like Uber and Lyft operate and are insured.

 Uber and Lyft drivers are screened for things like a safe driving record and serious criminal charges.
 The requirements are name, date of birth, social security number, driver’s license number, and a copy of their driver’s license.

-Lyft and Uber accidents can quickly escalate into complex legal matters.
-Lyft or Uber may deny your claim because the company alleges your own fault for the car crash or for some other reason that doesn’t seem to fit your situation.
+Uber and Lyft accidents can quickly escalate into complex legal matters.
+Lyft or Uber may deny your claim because the company alleges your fault for the car crash or for some other reason that doesn’t fit your situation.
 Lyft’s insurance might not cover all of your damages.
 An at-fault third party could present the opportunity to sue for damages.
-The best way to sort through all your potential options for financial recovery is with help from a Baton Rouge personal injury lawyer.
+The best way to sort through all your potential options for financial recovery is with help from reputable Baton Rouge Lyft and Uber accident lawyers.

-Murphy Law Firm, has years of experience handling all types of car accident claims.
+Murphy Law Firm has years of experience handling all types of car accident claims.
 Since the advent of Lyft, Uber, Sidecar, and other rideshare services, we’ve been fast to offer our personal injury expertise to rideshare accident victims throughout Louisiana.
 We aren’t afraid to go up against Lyft’s insurance company, private insurers, product manufacturers, and other parties in pursuit of fair compensation.
-Get more information about your recent Lyft accident during a free case evaluation with our team.
+Get more information about your recent Lyft accident during a free case evaluation with our rideshare accident lawyers.

 Art.
 2323.
 Comparative fault